ofemiashiru/CI_MS3_MCC/README.md

 ### Testing user stories

-- Please note that these screen recordings were taken before the play now buttons and quiz were added
-- However the quiz itself has been added to fulfil user story 14

 1. I want to play the QuickShot game.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |